CleverRaven/Cataclysm-DDA/technology.md

 ### Weaponry
 Like power armor, the major divergence point for weaponry is the existence of high density fictionalized power cells.
 All other technology should be as realistic as possible.
 Due to the extreme rarity and "one and done" nature of plutonium cells, military lasers and things are rare.
 Technology that hasn't even been prototyped, or at the very least modeled theoretically, in our world is probably not appropriate for Cataclysm.

+When designing a high-tech weapon for the game, first ask yourself "why".
+Why would this weapon have been in production?
+If it is a prototype, it should be unreliable and impractical for day to day use.
+It is possible that high tech special use weapons exist, but they should definitely not be in major circulation.
+CDDA-Earth only started majorly branching from our own timeline quite recently.

 ## Top Secret Technology